JulianoOrlandi/Spotify_Charts_Downloader_Bot/README.md

 ##### **create_webdriver():**

 This function creates the webdriver to access [Spotify Charts webpage](https://charts.spotify.com/home).
 Firstly, it sets the `/charts` folder as the download default directory for the webdriver.
 Secondly, it creates the webdriver by passing the path to the *chromedriver.exe* file (`./drivers/chromedriver.exe`).
 Finally, the function returns the webdriver as a variable called `driver`.

+##### **checking_cookie_dialog(driver):**
+The first version of this script did not have this function.
+There was no cookies dialog box in Spotify Charts' Webpage.
+It is used inside other functions to check if the dialog box appears and to click on its close button.
+Unfortunately it is not working very well and sometimes it raises an error.
+I will address ths issue in the next update.

 ##### **login(driver):**